Time and Effort Reports (Time Sheets)

 For employees working on multiple activities or cost objectives:

 actual effort after the work is done, not the budget estimated amount.

-the total activity for which employees are compensated and required to fulfill
+the total (Grant and Non-grant) activity for which employees are compensated and required to fulfill

 their obligation to the organization.